 “Beauty for me is something very simple,” Talley says, seated kinglike.
 He dons a navy kaftan with a tribal-print quilt scarf that simply drapes over his left shoulder.
 “Beauty can be the articulation of your thought.
 It could be the simplest flotation of clouds on a beautiful day in the sky.
 Beauty is everything.”

 Talley proceeds to narrate the appeal of items that go unnoticed: a glass to serve guests a sip of water, houseplants often overlooked in home corners and weeds plucked from gardens.
-He injects life into the most mundane items in a romantic way, conveys the gravity of a classic Beethoven symphony.
+He injects life into the most mundane items with the romance and gravity of a classic Beethoven symphony.

 As we sat and exchanged laughs over tales briefly touching in his film, the once intimidating grandeur that protects him was beginning to strip away.